cincospenguinos/DndTreasureCalculator/README.md

 # DndTreasureCalc

-A simple CLI to calculate treasure for Dungeons and Dragons.
+A simple CLI to calculate treasure for Dungeons and Dragons 5e.
 I figured I could make a single tool that would do it for me, and I'd never have to do it manually again.

 ## Installation